The Hobbit (film series): Del Toro's interpretation

-Del Toro and Jackson had a positive working relationship, in which they compromised on disagreements for the benefit of the film.
+Del Toro and Jackson had a positive working relationship, in which they compromised on disagreements for the benefit of the two Hobbit films.
 Del Toro believed he would be able to shoot the film himself, although Jackson noted he had similar hopes for filming all of his trilogy and offered to help as second unit director.
 Del Toro planned on shooting the film in the trilogy's 2.35:1 aspect ratio, rather than his signature 1.85:1 ratio.
 He hoped to collaborate again with cinematographer Guillermo Navarro.

 Del Toro shares Jackson's passion for scale models and background paintings, though he wanted to increase the use of animatronics; "We really want to take the state-of-the-art animatronics and take a leap ten years into the future with the technology we will develop for the creatures in the movie.
 We have every intention to do for animatronics and special effects what the other films did for virtual reality."
 Spectral Motion (Hellboy, Fantastic Four) was among those del Toro wanted to work with again.
 Some characters would have been created by mixing computer-generated imagery with animatronics and some would have been created solely with animatronics or animation.
 Gollum would be entirely digital again; as del Toro noted, "if it ain't broke, why fix it?"

 Del Toro said that he interpreted The Hobbit as being set in a "world that is slightly more golden at the beginning, a very innocent environment", and that the film would need to "[take] you from a time of more purity to a darker reality throughout the film, but [in a manner] in the spirit of the book".
 He perceived the main themes as loss of innocence, which he likened to the experience of England after World War I, and greed, which he said Smaug and Thorin Oakenshield represent.
 Bilbo Baggins reaffirms his personal morality during the story's third act as he encounters Smaug and the Dwarves' greed.
 He added, "The humble, sort of a sturdy moral fibre that Bilbo has very much represents the idea that Tolkien had about the little English man, the average English man", and the relationship between Bilbo and Thorin would be the heart of the film.
 The Elves will also be less solemn.